GuenardXavier/boost-con-2011/README.rst

 :::::::::::::::::::::::::::::::::
-At the end of the tutorial, we'll end up with a fully functional and extensible analytical function EDSL supporting derivatives and partial derivatives, a way to simplify and evaluate expressions and a smalle xtension mechanism.
+At the end of the tutorial, we'll end up with a fully functional and extensible analytical function EDSL supporting derivatives and partial derivatives, a way to simplify and evaluate expressions and a small extension mechanism.
 This tutorial will have covered the main parts of Boost.Proto how it interacts with other Boost components.

 ----------